Tracking Your Baby’s Hearing and Speech Development

-As a parent, you no doubt feel concerned about your baby's development.
-There are so many benchmarks and milestones to look for when you have a baby.
-There’s holding their head up, smiling, sitting without support, crawling, and walking, among many others.
+As a parent, you naturally feel concerned about your baby’s development.
+There are many milestones to watch for as your baby grows — from holding up their head, smiling, sitting up, crawling, to walking and more.

-One of the biggest milestones parents look forward to is babbling and talking.
-Hearing plays a critical role in these two milestones.
-You may be wondering how to tell if your baby can hear properly.
+One of the most exciting milestones for parents is hearing their baby babble and talk.
+Hearing plays a crucial role in these achievements.
+You might be wondering how to tell if your baby can hear properly.

 Good Hearing Checklist

-Even if your baby passed the hearing screening, it is still important to check your baby's hearing often.
-The list below will help you keep track of your baby's hearing as he or she grows.
+Even if your baby has passed the hearing screening, it’s important to regularly monitor their hearing.
+The checklist below will help you track your baby’s hearing as they grow.

-- Startles or widens their eyes at sudden noises nearby
+- Startles or widens eyes at sudden sounds

-- Is awaken or stirred from sleep by noise
+- Awakens or stirs from sleep when hearing noise

 - Reacts to loud sounds

-- Knows your voice and calms down if crying
+- Recognizes your voice and calms when crying

 - Pays attention to music

-- Turns head towards known voices or sounds
+- Turns head toward known voices or familiar sounds

 - Responds to their own name